haowu97/netlify/content/posts/English/TOEFL/IndependentSpeakingTemplate.zh-cn.md

 Talk about most your favorite teacher。

 Well, my favorite teacher is my TOEFL speaking teacher Fiona.
 I like her because her class is very interesting.
-I mean she always tells some jokes, arranges games or asks us to form groups to do some group discussions or presentations.
-So I could get actively involved in the class and learn better.
+I mean she always *tells some jokes, arranges games or asks us to form groups to do some group discussions or presentations*.
+So I could **get actively involved in** the class and learn better.
 But other teachers' classes are a little bit boring: some of them will do all the talking in the class and some of them just show us slides and ask us to write everything down.
-So will get distracted and even fall asleep in these classes.
+So I will get distracted and even fall asleep in these classes.
 (100words)

 ### 活用